 Many factors come into play in determining the punishment for a misdemeanor in Pittsburgh, as in all of Pennsylvania.

 According to the Pennsylvania Sentencing Guidelines, a crime, be it a felony or a misdemeanor, is given an Offense Gravity Score, better known as an OGS.
 This OGS score is made up of a number; the more severe your crime is, the higher the OGS score will be.

 The sentencing judge who will hear your case will consider a calculation based on the OGS number, as well as any previous criminal records you may have.
 If your OGS number is lower and you have fewer past convictions, then your guideline sentence will be shorter.

 The trial judges of Pittsburgh, Pennsylvania have wide discretion when they are sentencing a person, and they will usually sentence you to alternatives to prison, which could include probation or community service.Mandatory Minimum Punishments

-For a reliable Pittsburgh Criminal Lawyer, feel free to contact Logue Law.
+For a reliable Criminal Lawyer in the Pittsburgh area, feel free to contact Logue Law.
 Our reputable attorney, Mr. Sean Logue, or one of his associates, will do his best to help you as you face the criminal justice system.
 Contact us at 412-276-5890.Details About Pennsylvania Offense Classes and Gravity Scores